hamid1ganeh/go-challenge/README.md

 ```bash
 go mod tidy
 ```
-After that copy the .envExample file and past it in same directory and rename it to .env then open it and setup you'r SERVER_PORT,DB_Name, AWS_REGION, AWS_Accesskey and AWS_SecretKey.
+After that copy the .envExample file and past it in same directory and rename it to .env then open it and set up you'r SERVER_PORT,DB_Name, AWS_REGION, AWS_Accesskey and AWS_SecretKey.

-If you want to run project unit tests please go to test dirctory which is located in root of project and then execute follow command:
+If you want to run project unit tests please go to test directory which is located in the root of project and then execute follow command:
 ```bash
 go test
 ```